Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Discussion

-Despite a careful design process, our device had some limitations.
-While we produced rings in three sizes to accommodate various finger types, the fit was not always perfect.
-Some participants found them slightly too tight or loose, potentially affecting the perception of displayed cues \citep{pra2023pressure, galie2009contact}.
+Despite the careful manufacturing process, our device had some limitations.
+For instance, while we produced rings in three sizes to accommodate various finger types, the fit was not always perfect.
+Some participants found them slightly too tight or loose, potentially affecting the perception of displayed cues~\citep{pra2023pressure, galie2009contact}.
 Additionally, despite efforts to maintain consistent inflation characteristics across all rings, minor variations in the manufacturing process may have introduced slight differences in performance.
-Furthermore, although our ring was wearable, soft, small, lightweight, and flexible, it required large, complex, and bulky circuits to operate, significantly restricting its usability and application.
-Despite our encouraging results, we believe that simplifying the system is essential, even if it is to the detriment of our design's soft and flexible character.
-As such, we recommend future versions of the system to replace the hydraulic circuit with a Peltier cell that provides thermal cues.
-We recommend enclosing this element within a silicone layer to reduce its stiffness and integrate better within the ring.
-Alternatively, flexible thermal interfaces, such as the one developed by \cite{LeeJinwoo2020}, which combines heating and cooling functions while maintaining softness, could be used.
-Additionally, for a more compact version of the device, we suggest replacing the air compressor with a portable system based on small air cartridges, as illustrated by \cite{Talhan2020}.
-We believe these modifications would lead to a more wearable system with improved control, enhancing its applicability and practicality.
+Nevertheless, when comparing a newly produced ring with a year-old ring, no noticeable shift in their mechanical responses and dynamic behavior was observed, indicating that there was no noticeable degradation in the silicone with time.
+Moving forward, standardizing fabrication procedures and incorporating an adjustable design---potentially informed by individualized squeeze-force measurements as in \citet{Friesen2024}---may improve both consistency and user fit.